| |

 Bavaria’s oldest towns

 with a lovely historic section for wandering.
-The current Pope Benedict
+The retired Pope Benedict

 XVI is associated with Freising, where he taught at the ancient University